A collection letter is a notification informing a customer of a due payment.

 Types of Collection Letters

-The first collection letter
+The first letter

 Try to contact debtors before sending the first letter as much as possible.
 You can do this via phone calls or emails.
 Include your payment method in the email to give them immediate access to a payment channel.

 It can be sent 14 days after the invoice is due for payment.
 It should be written with a courteous tone to remind the debtor of an overdue payment agreement.
 Please demonstrate that you know that failure may be due to an oversight, but do not intimate that you doubt their ability to pay.
-Always use your company’s letter-headed paper to give your letters a formal approach.
+Always use your companyโs letterhead paper to give your letters a formal approach.

-The letter may contain a unique sale paragraph that intimates the debtor about their interests.
+The letter may contain a unique sale paragraph that informs the debtor about their interests.
 The objective of the particular sale paragraph is to hasten and lure debtors into paying on time.
 It should be noted that the first contact does not often generate a reaction.

-The second collection letter
+The second letter

-The third collection letter
+The third letter

 The process is the same as the second stage.
-Attempt to reach the debtor before you send the third collection letter.
+Attempt to reach the debtor before you send the third letter.

-The fourth and final collection letter
+The fourth and final letter

 How to Write a Collection Letter